Kingask-dark/Demo/README.md

 # DEMO

-This is simple project.
-It is a college project
+This is simple Django project.

 ## Installation